Water Well Program

-- On the Water Well Program website review the Kansas Water Well Contractor Licensure Examination Study Guide (PDF).
+- Review the Kansas Water Well Contractor Licensure Examination Study Guide (PDF).
 Exams are offered according the schedule above.
-Please contact Pam Chaffee to register for an exam at least 30 days prior to the exam date.
+Contact Pam Chaffee to register for an exam at least 30 days prior to the exam date.

 - Upon successful completion of the exam, you will be contacted by KDHE and asked to register in the Kansas Online Automated Reporting System (KOLAR).
 Instructions will be provided by KDHE, you will have 90 days to complete the application process.

 - Once registered, KDHE will enter you into a group in KOLAR and you will be notified when you can complete the application.